veekaybee/veekaybee.github.io/_posts/2018-07-23-small-datasets.md

 + [Spotify Music Classification Dataset]( https://www.kaggle.com/geomack/spotifyclassification) - A dataset built for a personal project based on 2016 and 2017 songs with attributes from Spotify's API.
 16 attributes, ~1000 rows.

 Other resources:

-+ A [great blog post](+ Two fun datasets from this great blog post) full of fun datasets like politicians having affairs and computer prices in the 1990s.
 + A whole [newsletter of datasets](https://tinyletter.com/data-is-plural), including ones like Wikipedia edits, most popular government webpages, and a database of glaciers.